 Does the Senedd really need 36 more politicians?

-The Welsh Government has announced plans for a major overhaul of the Senedd, how it makes laws, how it’s scrutinised and how it represents the people of Wales.
+The Welsh Government announced plans in September 2023 for a major overhaul of the Senedd, how it makes laws, how it’s scrutinised and how it represents the people of Wales.

 The new reform package will expand the the number of politicians in the Senedd by a third with 96 members elected using closed proportional lists with seats allocated to parties using the D’Hondt formula.